 Do you know that porcelain veneers are a popular cosmetic dentistry solution for many reasons?
 They are not only aesthetically pleasing but also give a natural look.
 They resist stains.
 Moreover, they correct several problems at once.
 Above all, porcelain veneers are incredibly durable.

 As you might know, your teeth endure a lot of force and do a great deal of hard work every single day.
-These veneers are so strong that they can hold up to years of chewing and biting.
+These veneer teeth are so strong that they can hold up to years of chewing and biting.

 Though made with thin dental porcelain, this material is very sturdy, stable, and long-lasting.
 It is important to note that porcelain veneers top the list in success rates and popularity as a cosmetic dentistry treatment.